xxc3nsoredxx/sedutil/README.md

 This can cause issues when setting the password on your normal operating system if you use another keyboard layout.
 To make sure the PBA recognizes your password, and to protect your existing OS, you should set up you drive from the rescue system as described on this page.

-## Prepare a bootable rescue system
+## Prepare a Bootable Rescue System
 These instructions are for a UEFI system that is running Linux (either installed on the hardware or through a live boot).
 Secure boot must also be disabled.
 BIOS systems are unsupported.